Ganesh Shankar Vidyarthi: Life

 Later on 31 May, he also said:

 He first met Gandhiji in 1916 in Lucknow and threw himself whole-heartedly in the national movement.
 He took a leading part in the Home Rule Movement of 1917–18 and led the first strike of textile workers in Kanpur.
 In 1920 he launched the daily edition of Pratap and it was in this year that he was sentenced to two years rigorous imprisonment for championing the cause of peasants of Rae Bareli.
 He was released in 1922 and almost immediately sent to jail again, for delivering a "seditious" speech as the President of the Provincial Political Conference at Fatehgarh.
 In 1924, he met and protested along with Bhagat Singh, who became a close colleague and friend.
 He would also later associate himself with Chandra Shekhar Azad.
-Singh was released in 1924, greatly shattered in health, but he knew no respite and founded a short-lived union and also launched himself in the preparation for the Congress Session at Kanpur in 1925.
+Vidyarthi was released in 1924, greatly shattered in health, but he knew no respite and founded a short-lived union and also launched himself in the preparation for the 1925 Congress session at Kanpur presided by Sarojini Naidu.

 In 1925, when the Congress decided to contest elections of Provincial Legislative Councils and organized the Swaraj Party, Ganesh Shankar won a resounding victory on its behalf, from Kanpur and served as a Member of the U.P.
 Legislative Council until 1929 when he resigned at the behest of the Congress.
 In 1925, after Gandhi founded the Beech Wala Chowk temple in Kanpur, Vidyarthi frequently used it to host meetings.
 In 1926, Vidyarthi, who was considered an important member of Congress, encouraged Shiv Narayan Tandon to also join Congress.
 In 1928, he also founded the Mazdur Sabha and led it until his death in 1931.
 In 1929 he was elected the President of the U.P.
 Congress Committee and was appointed the first 'dictator' to lead the Satyagrah movement in U.P.
 He was a supporter of the Hindi language and attended the Hindi Sahitya Sammelan conference in 1930 in Gorakhpur and in March 1930 at Shraddhanand Park in New Delhi.
 That same year, he was arrested and sent to jail again.
 He was released on 9 March 1931 under the Gandhi–Irwin Pact.